Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool provides instructions for scheduling automatic inbox checks via cron.
-It distinguishes itself from sibling tools like message_inbox or task_create by being a setup tool.
+The description clearly states it provides instructions for scheduling automatic inbox checks via Claude Code cron.
+It specifies the action ('Get instructions') and the resource ('automatic inbox checks'), distinguishing it from sibling tools like message_inbox.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.